Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

 Contaminant: a substance that is not naturally present in the environment or is present in amounts that can adversely affect the environment.

-Contamination: in water resources, the impairment of water quality by waste to a degree that creates a hazard to public health or living resources through poisoning or the spread of disease.
-Air and soil can also be contaminated in a similar way.
+Contamination: in water resources, the impairment of water quality by waste to a degree that creates a hazard to public health or living resources through toxins or the spread of disease.
+Air and soil can also be contaminated in a comparable way.

-Corridor: in the context of wildlife, a strip of habitat that joins two larger blocks of habitat that permits movement of wildlife during dispersal or migration, e.g., a wooded area along a river.
+Corridor: in the context of wildlife, a strip of habitat that joins two larger blocks of habitat that permits movement of wildlife during dispersal or migration, such as a wooded area along a river.

-Cost-effective: in environmental policy-making, the least cost means of achieving a pre-determined environmental objective.
-Costs include long-term, short-term, direct and indirect costs to producers, society and the environment.
+Cost-effective: in environmental policymaking, the lowest cost means achieving a pre-determined environmental objective.
+Costs include long-term, short-term, direct, and indirect costs to producers, society, and the environment.

 Cost-share: a method for sharing installation costs for conservation practices, including BMPs, between a governmental body (federal, state, local) and a farmer or landowner/land user.

-Cultural heritage: historical and archeological past reflected in existing culture.
+Cultural heritage: historical and archaeological past reflected in existing culture.